neuefische/web-exercises/README.md

 Challenges can be reviewed by any neue fische web coach.

+> 💡 Challenges deliberately do not have to have passing tests to be merged.
+It is also fine to merge challenges with linting errors.
+Failing tests and linting errors are part of the challenge itself.

 ## Accessing the challenges

 There a two ways to access the challenges: